-Environmental Influence on Vertigo & Dizziness
+Environmental Factors Affecting Vertigo and Dizziness

 Vertigo and dizziness are related medical terms that are also used interchangeably.
 Sometimes, people experience an episode of vertigo or dizziness due to environmental causes.-